Welcome to Copenhagen

 Cosy Copenhagen

-Come and participate in a great comfortable atmosphere, which fostered a uniquely Danish sense of well-being and conviviality.
-Here you will find playgrounds for kids, green parks and impressive historic old castles.
+Come and participate in a great, comfortable atmosphere which fosters a uniquely Danish sense of well-being and conviviality.
+Here, you will find playgrounds for kids, green parks and impressive historic old castles.
 It is estimated that Copenhagen has more than 2,000 cafes and restaurants.
-Nyhavn is a "must-see" attraction related to 'Danish cosiness'.
-Both tourists and locals come here to relax and get a bite to eat or something to drink.

-Shopping
+Shopping in Copenhagen

 Visit one of Europe's longest shopping streets, "Strøget", in the centre of Copenhagen.
 Strøget is one of Europe's longest pedestrian streets with many lovely shops, and you can visit budget-friendly chains and some of the world's most expensive brands.
-The stretch is 1.1 kilometres long and runs from Kongens Nytorc to the City Hall Square (Rådhuspladsen).
+The stretch is 1.1 kilometres long and runs from Kongens Nytorv to the City Hall Square (Rådhuspladsen).

 Check out some of Denmark's world-famous fashion brands or interior designs